MattMarquise/MattMarquise/README.md

 <!--**MattMarquise/MattMarquise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 # A Little About Me:
   - 🔭 I’m currently working on advancing my skills to land a job as a front-end engineer once I graduate in the spring of 2021!
-  - 🌱 I'm currently the ins and outs of UI/UX design currently and i'm loving it!
+  - 🌱 I'm currently learning as much as I can about UI/UX design and i'm loving it!
   - ⚡ Fun fact: I love preparing and eating italian food!
   - 🥳 Recent Hackathons: [Hacktoberfest 2021](https://hacktoberfest.digitalocean.com/)
   - 📫 How to reach me: developmarq@gmail.com